-Times achieved at sanctioned events are considered for USMS national records, USMS Top 10 times and FINA world records.
-All swimmers entered in sanctioned events shall be USMS members, or shall have valid travel permits or their equivalents, or shall have other acceptable proof of current Masters membership.
+Times achieved at sanctioned events are considered for USMS records, USMS Top 10 times, FINA Masters world records, and FINA Masters Top 10 times.
+All swimmers entered in sanctioned events shall be USMS members or shall be members of a FINA member federation.